 Military service helps develop leadership abilities in most people.
 The discipline and responsible work ethic enable members to adapt quickly to changing environments, and they typically learn to maintain a positive attitude regardless of the setbacks they might experience.
 Women veterans know that working with a range of different population groups provides them with a well-rounded communication style that most people understand.

 Many Americans reach the end of their school career without really knowing how to face life.
-Time spent in the military teaches them to be independent, to work under pressure and be able to handle it, and to understand the “big picture” view—how everything they do
+Time spent in the military teaches them to be independent, to work under pressure and be able to handle it, and to understand the “big picture” view—how everything they do their environment in one way or another.
+Women veterans typically have learned well how to step outside their comfort zone, show confidence, and challenge themselves to learn new skills.

 College degrees are almost essential nowadays to a solid career and building wealth, but not everyone is eligible for student loans or has the money to attend college.
-Joining the military enables many students to achieve higher education goals, such as bachelors' and masters' degrees.
+Joining the military enables many students to achieve higher education goals, such as bachelor's and master's degrees.

-The Post-9/11 GI Bill is a VA-administered program that allows veterans who served after 9/11 to be reimbursed for the cost of tuition, books and supplies, and a basic housing allowance for the duration of
+The Post-9/11 GI Bill is a VA-administered program that allows veterans who served after 9/11 to be reimbursed for the cost of tuition, books and supplies, and a basic housing allowance for the duration of their service.
+With this sort of education under their belt, women veterans have a much better chance of adapting to civilian life.

 Women veterans often find themselves in possession of good strategic vision, capable of setting and achieving goals as a result of the physical and mental discipline of their surroundings.
 After learning to work with all types of people they have developed flexibility, as well as the confidence and drive to pursue their jobs to completion.